Full-conformal novelty detection: Discussion

-For this task, conformal inference~\citep{vovk2005algorithmic} provides a flexible framework for establishing the desired distribution-free guarantees.
-A prior work by~\citet{bates2023testing} introduced an FDR-controlling method based on a sample-splitting version of conformal inference.
-The method proposed therein constructs a {\em conformal p-value} for each test point, then subsequently applies the {\em Benjamini--Hochberg (BH)} procedure to the p-values.
-These conformal p-values are constructed by randomly splitting the reference data into two folds.
-One fold is used to train a (one-class) classifier; this classifier then scores the test points as well as the reference samples in the remaining fold, and each test score is compared to the reference scores.
-The sample splitting step, central to the construction, is undesirable since it reduces the number of samples used for training and inference; moreover, it introduces external randomness to the procedure, which leads to unstable outputs and could potentially be exploited to ``hack'' the results over multiple sample splits.
+To this end, a prior work by~\citet{bates2023testing} introduced an FDR-controlling method based on the sample-splitting variant of conformal inference~\citep{vovk2005algorithmic}\red{, known as split conformal (SC)}.
+Their approach constructs a {\em conformal p-value} for each test observation, and then applies the {\em Benjamini--Hochberg (BH)} procedure to the p-values at the target FDR level.
+The conformal p-values are constructed by randomly splitting the reference data into two folds.
+One fold is used to train a (one-class) classifier\red{, which scores the test units as well as the reference samples in the remaining fold.
+The p-values are then obtained by comparing the test scores to the reference scores.} The sample splitting step, central to the construction, is undesirable since it reduces the number of samples used for training and inference\red{.
+Moreover, it introduces external randomness to the procedure, which leads to unstable discoveries and could potentially be exploited to ``hack'' the selections over different sample splits.}

-A follow-up work~\citep{marandon2024adaptive} improves the training step by using a masked version of the full dataset; the external randomness issue, however, remains.
-Subsequently,~\citet{bashari2024derandomized} propose a derandomization scheme, which in general comes with a loss of statistical power.
-Motivated by these limitations, this work provides a methodology based on the full version of conformal inference, which is (1) deterministic, (2) guaranteed to achieve finite-sample FDR control, and (3) empirically more powerful than existing strategies, especially when the reference dataset is limited.
+A follow-up work~\citep{marandon2024adaptive} improves the training step by using a masked version of the full dataset\red{, with imputed inlier/outlier labels.
+The masking still induces inefficiency, and the method still depends on a random split.} \citet{bashari2024derandomized} propose a derandomization scheme \red{which aggregates results over many splits; this aggregation comes with a loss of statistical power as only highly replicable discoveries (over different splits) survive the aggregation}.
+Motivated by these limitations, this work provides a methodology based on the full-data version of conformal inference\red{, referred to as full conformal (FC),} which is (1) guaranteed to achieve finite-sample FDR control; (2) more powerful than existing strategies, especially when the reference dataset is limited; and (3) deterministic \red{in its most basic form}.